christenson10/SQL-Employee-Tracker/README.md

 # SQL-Employee-Tracker

-# Challenge 11 - Note Taker Application
+# Challenge 12 - SQL Employee Tracker

 ## Purpose
 As a small business owner, I want to be able to write and save notes to help organize and keep track of my tasks.